ftann/ctor-blog/content/posts/fde-auto-unlock.md

 ### !
 (IMPORTANT) Permission denied (RTFM)

-Some setups leave the root account locked or without password, and the admin is the user created during setup.
+Some setups leave the root account locked or without a password, and the admin is the user created during setup.
 This prevents SSH access in early boot.
 Because the SSH server by default uses `root` for the login and `root` doesn't have a password set the login fails.